w3c/wot-cg/README.md

 ## Contact

 Please open issues or email the chairs.
-The structure is still to come.
+You can also use our [Office Hours](https://github.com/w3c/wot-cg/discussions/16) and directly talk with group representatives.